 The main benefit of all minivans is practicality.
 Plain and simple.
-And Caravan advertising conveys the idea very clearly.
-They’re not trying to be anything other than that.
+And Caravan advertising conveyed that idea very clearly.
+Chrysler was not trying to be anything other than that.

-Honda, on the other hand, once careened off the road with their spots for the Odyssey Minivan.
+Honda, on the other hand, careened off the road with their automotive advertising for the Odyssey Minivan.